Gardening for bumblebees

 Garden centres and nurseries: Plants will typically be large and established, but more expensive.
 They are usually on display for sale when they are flowering, which means that you let the bees choose for you – just put plants in your trolley that have lots of bumblebees feeding on them!

 Recent research into garden centre plants has found that some ornamental plants on sale can contain pesticides, including neonicotinoids and fungicides at levels known to cause sub-lethal harm to bees.
 Although we do not yet know whether the net effect of exposing pollinators to contaminated food plants is positive or negative, gardeners wishing to lower the risk of exposing bees to these chemicals can buy from organic nurseries, plant swap with others, and or grow their own plants from seed.

 Mail-order plug plants: A growing number of online shops sell trays of plug plants, including both garden favourites and wildflowers.
 The plants are well established with a good root system, but small.
 You will often need to wait a year until they flower, but this is a cost-effective option.

-Seed packets: Available in garden centres, through catalogues and online.
+Seed packets: Available as part of your Bumblebee Conservation Trust membership pack, in garden centres, through catalogues and online.
 Only ‘annuals’ will flower in their first year.
 Very cost-effective.

 Propagation: Many bee-friendly plants can be split at the roots or take well from cuttings.
-Why not make friends with other local bee-friendly gardeners through a gardening club, community group or the BBCT online forum?
+Why not make friends with other local bee-friendly gardeners through a gardening club or community group?